 [Sapling onward] In Sapling, uniqueness of ρ is ensured by making it dependent on the position of the note commitment in the Sapling note commitment tree.
-Specifically, $\rho = \text{cm} + [\text{pos}] \mathcal{J}$, where \mathcal{J} is a generator independent of the generators used in NoteCommit Sapling.
+Specifically, $\rho = cm + [pos] \mathcal{J}^{Sapling}$, where $\mathcal{J}^{Sapling}$ is a generator independent of the generators used in NoteCommit specifically.
 Therefore, ρ commits uniquely to the note and its position, and this commitment is collision-resistant by the same argument used to prove collision resistance of Pedersen hashes.
 Note that it is possible for two distinct Sapling positioned notes (having different ρ values and nullifiers, but different note positions) to have the same note commitment, but this causes no security problem.
 Roadblock attacks are not possible because a given note position does not repeat for outputs of different transactions in the same block chain.
+Note that this depends on the fact that the value is bound by the note commitment: it could be the case that the adversary uses a dummy note that is not required to have a note commitment in the note commitment tree when it is spent.
+If this happens and the victim's note is not a dummy, the note commitments will differ and so will the nullifiers.
+If both notes are dummies, the adversary cannot know the inputs to the note commitment since they are generated at random for the victim's spend, regardless of the adversary's potential knowledge of viewing keys.